lamhq/tech-notes/devops/aws/3-networking/4-security.md

 | 120 | 0.0.0.0/0 | TCP | 1025-65535 | ALLOW | Allows  outbound responses to clients on the internet (serving people visiting the  web servers in the subnet) |
 | * | 0.0.0.0/0 | All | All | DENY | Denies  all outbound traffic not already handled by a preceding rule (not modifiable) |

 *Notice that in the network ACL example above, you allow inbound 443 and outbound range 1025-65535.
-That’s because HTTP uses port 443 to initiate a connection and will respond to an ephemeral port.*
+That's because HTTP uses port 443 to initiate a connection and will respond to an ephemeral port.*

-Network ACL’s are considered stateless, so you need to include both the inbound and outbound ports used for the protocol.
-If you don’t include the outbound range, your server would respond but the traffic would never leave the subnet.
+Network ACL's are considered stateless, so you need to include both the inbound and outbound ports used for the protocol.
+If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.

 ## Secure Your EC2 Instances with Security Groups